 Freight payment companies or a third-party payment solution company can audit the invoice before paying it.
 Payment companies save steps and potentially money upfront, and the shipper doesn’t need to buy auditing software.

 Outsourcing Your Freight Audit

 With UPS and FedEx alone, more than $2 billion in eligible refunds goes unclaimed.
 That’s because carriers may offer shipping guarantees, and many shippers don’t know they exist or don’t take advantage of them.
 It’s time-consuming and confusing to keep up with an invoice audit and freight auditing company.
 Some companies let this slip by the wayside because it’s not a priority.
 That is an expensive mistake.

 Shipware’s parcel and freight audit software is a proprietary system that typically saves our clients 1% to 9% of their total invoices.
 We’re able to automatically claim any eligible refund that our customer is entitled to, without the shipper having to get involved.
 We can save companies money by auditing and claiming eligible refunds for UPS, FedEx and LTL shipments, crediting the discrepancies back into the customer’s account.
 The process only involves connecting your carrier’s online billing account to our software.
-We audit the invoices for 65 points of failure, some of which result in a full refund.
+We audit the invoices for multi-point audit of failure, some of which result in a full refund.